Joann711/multi-agent-programming-assistance/README.md

 # A Multi-Agent System for Programming Assistance

 A research and implementation project exploring a multi-agent system for programming assistance through **code review, debugging, testing, and error correction**.
+Done for my Advanced AI course, which I’m currently taking as part of my Master’s degree.

 ## Overview